 There was a shoulder high latch door, painted refreshingly white, which opened to reveal a larder that defied belief in its endless gaping depths, Minerva, foreseeing dawn breaking with her still searching for the desired chocolate, pointed her wand expertly and commanded.

 'Accio Chocolate!'
 Being unable to read her mind the contents of anything in the larder remotely including chocolate flew at her and buried her in a pile of sweet sickly smelling confectionary.
 She was shoved inelegantly onto her back by the sheer weight of it all, and lay there for a moment, her vision obscured by chocolate icing, and her mind cursing herself for an outstanding show of stupidity.
 Thrusting her arms up she fought her way up to where the oxygen should be, cursing herself aloud as she spat out sweet wrappers from her mouth and tried in vain to avoid getting chocolate flavoured treacle on her once pristine white nightie.

 It seemed as though everything she did at Hogwarts was turning into some sort of hideous nightmare, all she had wanted was some chocolate, something to soothe her troubled psyche and perhaps grant her some relaxing sleep.

 Finally free of the chocolate contents of the larder and finding her desire for the said product sadly lessened, she banished the chocolate back to its previous residency and gratefully took the hand offered to help her up from where she sat.

 'Thanks,' she said, sighing as she regarded her ruined night gown and pulling on her dressing gown as it was held out for her.

-Maybe she could do without the chocolate and just go back to her quarters and see if she could glean some hours of sleep out of the early morning, yet she didn't feel deposed to doing so, her depression weighed heavily upon her.
+Maybe she would do without the chocolate and just go back to her quarters and see if she could glean some hours of sleep out of the early morning yet, yet she didn't feel disposed to doing so, her depression weighed heavily upon her.